How to Give Yourself a Mid-Year Financial Check-In

 Did you have to dip in to your emergency fund in the first half of the year?
 By June of last year, I pulled $800 from my emergency fund for car repairs, $2,500 for a new computer, and $200 for a new phone.
 These unexpected expenses would’ve thrown me into a lurch had it not been for my reserves.

-The general rule of thumb for emergency funds is anywhere from three to six months of expenses.
+The general rule of thumb for emergency funds is anywhere from three to six months of your normal monthly living expenses.
 But it really depends on your needs and lifestyle.
 As a self-employed freelancer, I aim to keep at least six months of basic living expenses in my emergency fund.

 If you need to shore up funds for your reserves, look for ways to free up money.
 You can do this in one of two ways: either by cutting back on your expenses or by earning more.
 To bring in more cash flow, consider taking on a side hustle.
 Or ask for more money from your current boss or clients.